endeavouros-team/PKGBUILDS/bash-app-translate/bash-app-translate.md

 <small>Note: bash allows an *alternative* syntax for the associative array.
 This *may* make the array definition more readable.
 See `man bash` for more info.</small>

-Then a translation (using the same *keynames*) in another language with the *alternative* bash syntax:
+Then a translation (using the same *keynames*) in another language using the *alternative* bash syntax:

 ```
 # a Finnish translation example in file "btr_${appname}_fi"